essarrjay/ShmeppyImagetoJSON/readme.md

 You will be prompted to enter the path for the image file.
 If it's in the same folder as the script, just enter the file name, including the file extension. (e.g. `example_file.jpg`)

-You will then see prompts to specify the processing method, and the length of the longest map edge.
+You will then see prompts to specify the processing method, and the map dimensions.

 The maximum map dimension sets the scale of the Shmeppy map - typically one 5x5 ft map square = one Shmeppy tile, but some players use a different scale (e.g. one map square equal to 2x2 Shmeppy tiles).